Social influence: Controlling behavior

 Controlling individuals use various tactics to abuse their victims.
 Tactics may include coercion and threats, intimidation, emotional abuse, isolation, and more.
 The goal of the abuser is to control and intimidate the victim or to influence them to feel that they do not have an equal voice in the relationship.
 Political entities may employ patterns of similar techniques in the exertion of abusive power and control over persons subject to them.

 Propaganda

 Propaganda is information that is not objective and is used primarily to influence an audience and further an agenda, often by presenting facts selectively to encourage a particular synthesis or perception, or using loaded language to produce an emotional rather than a rational response to the information that is presented.

 Hard power

 Hard power is the use of military and economic means to influence the behavior or interests of other political bodies.
 This form of political power is often aggressive (coercion), and is most effective when imposed by one political body upon another of lesser military and/or economic power.
 Hard power contrasts with soft power, which comes from diplomacy, culture and history.

+Psychologist Bertram H. Raven (1964) defines social influence as any change in a person’s thoughts, attitudes, or behavior that originates from another individual or group.
+He outlines several distinct bases of social power, beginning with informational influence, in which change results from the content or logic of a communication rather than the communicator themselves.
+Raven also describes coercive and reward power, forms of influence that rely on the perceived ability of a person to administer punishments or provide benefits.
+Additional sources of power include expert power, which emerges when individuals defer to those believed to possess superior knowledge, and referent power, in which individuals adjust their attitudes or behaviors to align with people or groups they identify with.